 The likelihood for contamination for this property has been conservatively classified as Moderate based on the former use of the property as a coal plant.
-This classification reflects Delta's subjective view of risk based on information it reviewed and is not a statement of fact.
 An environmental review was not conducted on this property.
 However, it is believed that the former owner, Midwest Generation, may have conducted and be in possession of a Phase I ESA report on this property.
 Also, based on additional research, it is highly likely that several decades ago a coal ash impoundment also existed on this site suggesting potential soil contamination.
 A formal Phase I environmental site assessment should be performed by a prospective purchaser/owner according to ASTM to afford liability protections.
 A Phase II environmental site assessment may also need to occur in accordance with ASTM, and if necessary, a risk-based cleanup through the Illinois Site Remediation Program may need to occur to ensure that any possible remaining contamination is addressed in such a way to protect the environment, the community and potential users of the site from exposure.